NLnetLabs/unbound-manual/source/getting-started/configuration.rst

+.. _doc_unbound_configuration:

 Configuration
 -------------

 The configuration of Unbound can be a little tricky due to the extensive array of configurable options.
 Below we will go through a basic, recommended config, but feel free to add and experiment with options as you need them.
-Also feel free to remove lines that are commented out (uncommenting by removing"#") if they are not necessary in your setup.
+Also feel free to remove lines that are commented out (uncommenting by removing ``#``) if they are not necessary in your setup.

 Note that the instructions in this page assume that Unbound is already installed.